Santiago Cathedral

 52.7 KM to Santiago

-The walk from Palas de Rei to Melide is about 15 km and takes you through rolling Galician countryside dotted with tiny hamlets, old stone bridges, and shaded woodland paths.
-It’s a really pretty stage—one of the more charming sections of the final days.
+The walk from Palas de Rei to Melide is about 15 km and takes you through more rolling Galician countryside dotted with tiny hamlets, old stone bridges, and shaded woodland paths.
+It’s a really pretty stretch, one of the most charming sections of the final days.

-You’ll pass through villages like San Xulián, Casanova, and Leboreiro.
-There’s also a beautiful old bridge at Furelos—just before Melide.
+The Camino continues through villages like San Xulián, Casanova, and Leboreiro.
+There’s also a beautiful old bridge at Furelos, just before Melide.

 Albergue de peregrinos de Melide